saquer0716/AnzTask-Android/Documentation/testing/functional_testing.rst

 Android Studio Functional Test
 ==============================

 Android Studio provides with very convenient way for functional test.
-If you don’t know how to set up functional test in Android Studio, ``How-to guides`` section will help you to get start.
+If you don’t know how to set up functional test in Android Studio, please refer to Android functional test webpage.

 Test Case
 ==================

 Test app based on app features would be good for TDD.
-From ANZ Task app’s features, a few test cases are set up:
+From ANZ Task app’s features, a few test cases are beset up:

  - testMainActivityLaunch (test that the app can be successfully launched)
  - testEarchquakeListView (test earthquake data is populated into list view)